sniclasj/milestone-one-2.0/README.md

 ### Features Left to Implement

-A future feature to implement would be the embedding of fitness related videos which loop on all pages as opposed to the Join Us page only, a gallery to showcase people enjoying the experience of exercising at SJ Fitness and  timetable of classes so clients can plan their week of exercise.
+A future feature to implement would be the embedding of fitness related videos which loop on all pages as opposed to the Join Us page only, a gallery to showcase people enjoying the experience of exercising at SJ Fitness and a timetable of classes so clients can plan their week of exercise.

 ## Technologies Used